obsidian-tasks-group/obsidian-tasks/docs/Queries/Combining Filters.md

   (tags do not include #context/loc3)
 ````

-## Appendix: Changes to Boolean filters in Tasks X.Y.Z
+## Appendix: Changes to Boolean filters in Tasks 7.0.0

-Tasks X.Y.Z involved a tremendous amount of work behind the scenes to improve the behaviour and usability of Boolean filters.
+Tasks 7.0.0 involved a tremendous amount of work behind the scenes to improve the behaviour and usability of Boolean filters.

 This section describes the changes, for completeness.

 ### Mixing of delimiter types is no longer allowed

 > [!Danger] Breaking change
-> This (undocumented) mixing of delimiter types used to be a valid query, prior to Tasks X.Y.Z:
+> This (undocumented) mixing of delimiter types used to be a valid query, prior to Tasks 7.0.0:
 >
 > ```text
 > (not done) AND "is recurring"